The Powerpuff Girls: Production

 Following the second short, Cartoon Network picked up The Powerpuff Girls for a regular animated series.
-McCracken said that the show did not go through a large development process, but he was adviced to change the name of the three main characters to Pink, Blue and Green, since the network executives found it hard to differentiate them by Blossom, Bubbles and Buttercup.
+McCracken said that the show did not go through a large development process, but he was advised to change the name of the three main characters to Pink, Blue and Green, since the network executives found it hard to differentiate them by Blossom, Bubbles and Buttercup.
 Instead, he put together a bible for the show, explaining the essential aspects of the characters.
 The Powerpuff Girls series debuted on November 18, 1998, and was the highest-rated premiere in Cartoon Network's history at the time.
 During its run, the series consistently scored the highest rating for an original series each week for the network across a wide range of demographics—from young children to adults.
 In October 2000, Cartoon Network credited the series for its Friday night prime time ratings win among cable networks.
 By the end of 2000, merchandising based on the series encompassed a whole variety of products, including T-shirts, toys, video games, lunchboxes, and dishware.
 Concerning the show's success, Craig McCracken has stated, "I thought it would get on Cartoon Network and college kids would watch it and there would be a few random T-shirts out there in the rave scene or in record shops.
 But I had no idea that it would take off to this extent."
 The cost per each episode was $500,000.
 A theatrical film based on the show, The Powerpuff Girls Movie, was also commissioned that year and was released July 3, 2002.
 The film received positive reviews from critics but was a commercial failure, earning $16 million worldwide against its $11 million budget.
 The production of the film also marked the series' switch from traditional cel animation to the digital ink and paint technique.

 Following the series' fourth season, the closing of Hanna-Barbera Productions and the death of its executive William Hanna in 2001, along with the muted reception to The Powerpuff Girls Movie, McCracken left the series to focus on developing his next animated series for the network, Foster's Home for Imaginary Friends, leaving Chris Savino to take his place while production of The Powerpuff Girls was moved to Cartoon Network Studios.
 The show's last original run episode was on March 25, 2005; in all, six seasons were made.
 Cartoon Network had offered to give McCracken and Savino a seventh season of the series, but they believed six was enough, and that the series had run its course.
-Much of the people who worked on the new seasons also worked on seasons 3 and 4 of Dexter's Laboratory, but included other new crew members, such as Thurop Van Orman, who went on to create The Marvelous Misadventures of Flapjack in 2008.